ECE-FIG/WhereToGo/README.md

 Now, run `docker-machine ip` to get the IP address of where the server is hosted.
 Visit this address in a web browser and append `:5000` to it to access the site (e.g. 192.168.99.100:5000).

 Congratulations, you have successfully hosted and ran the web app through Docker!

+If you want to stop the server, use `docker ps` to get a list of running containers.
+Then, run `docker stop [container id]` to stop the container.